Grants vs Scholarships

 Some scholarships have maintenance and eligibility requirements and conditions similar to the grants, whereas others might require maintaining a minimum GPA to renew their scholarships.

 Both grants and scholarships are good options for people requiring financial assistance.
-If your child is going to pursue research-driven courses like a PhD, then grants can be beneficial, while for a master’s, they can opt for scholarships.
+If your child is going to pursue research-driven courses like a Ph., then grants can be beneficial, while for a master’s, they can opt for scholarships.
 Start preparing your child for their dreams, financially and academically!